|$4,569||1 Bed||1 Bath|

-Located by Hell's Kitchen, the Upper West Side, and Central Park, Lincoln Square is the diverse neighborhood surrounding Lincoln Center, the performing arts complex.
+Located by the Upper West Side, and Central Park, Lincoln Square is the diverse neighborhood surrounding Lincoln Center, the performing arts complex.
 Known to be an area filled with the city's finest restaurants, the neighborhood is home to some of the finest public and private schools and upscale shops located at Columbus Circle.
-Residents who makes their homes in this area are lucky to enjoy relative peace and quiet while still having convenient access to many amenities such…
+Residents who makes their homes in this area are lucky to enjoy relative peace and quiet while still having convenient access to many amenities such as grocery…

 The neighborhood is filled mainly with brownstones, thought recent construction boom has brought about new high-rises that overlook the Hudson River around Central Park.
 Due to this, rental prices in this neighborhood have risen on average.